Statistics Definitions > Adjusted r2

 Adjusted R2 is a special form of R2, the coefficient of determination.

 R2 shows how well terms (data points) fit a curve or line.
 Adjusted R2 also indicates how well terms fit a curve or line, but adjusts for the number of terms in a model.
 If you add more and more useless variables to a model, adjusted r-squared will decrease.
 If you add more useful variables, adjusted r-squared will increase.

 Adjusted R2 will always be less than or equal to R2.
-You only need R2 when working with samples.
-In other words, R2 isn’t necessary when you have data from an entire population.

 - N is the number of points in your data sample.

 - K is the number of independent regressors, i.e. the number of variables in your model, excluding the constant.

 If you already know R2 then it’s a fairly simple formula to work.
 However, if you do not already have R2 then you’ll probably not want to calculate this by hand!
 (If you must, see How to Calculate the Coefficient of Determination).
 There are many statistical packages that can calculated adjusted r squared for you.
 Adjusted r squared is given as part of Excel regression output.
 See: Excel regression analysis output explained.

 Both R2 and the adjusted R2 give you an idea of how many data points fall within the line of the regression equation.
 However, there is one main difference between R2 and the adjusted R2: R2 assumes that every single variable explains the variation in the dependent variable.
 The adjusted R2 tells you the percentage of variation explained by only the independent variables that actually affect the dependent variable.